a-endari/A.E.L.L.A/docs/CONTRIBUTING.md

 # 🤝 Contributing Guidelines

-Thank you for your interest in contributing to A.E.L.L.A.!
+Thank you for your interest in contributing to AELLA!
 This document outlines the standards and processes for contributing to the project.

 ---